 - White Bean and Asparagus Stew with Wakame

-- Soba Soup, and a personal favorite of mine
+- Soba Soup, and a personal favorite of mine,

-- Miso Soup With Spinach & Mushrooms
+- Miso Soup With Spinach and Mushrooms.

 Research from the University of Southern Denmark

-Ole G. Mouritsen, co-authored an article which was published in Phycologia, that considered 35 different species of seaweed and their effects on cardiovascular health.
+Ole G. Mouritsen, co-authored an article which was published in Phycologia, which considered 35 different species of seaweed and the benefits of eating seaweed, focusing on their effects on cardiovascular health.
 It was identified that certain substances, like Iodine, found in seaweed is very important for a healthy heart.

 He suggests that adding a little seaweed to foods that are manufactured on large scales and widely consumed would do a lot of good in addressing critical health issues.

 As mentioned, like with all things, there is such a things as too much of a good thing.
 And if you are an expecting mother it is strongly advised to seek specialist advice before making any kind of diet changes during your pregnancy.

 These studies showed that the healthy intake of seaweed, also referred to as macroalgae, helped with the prevention of:

 - Alzheimer’s disease